-The number of people visiting your website can be difficult to track for small businesses.
+Tracking the number of visitors to your website can be difficult for small businesses.
 Don’t you love the excitement of seeing those numbers go up, though?

 Until those visitors take action, they don’t have much value because you can’t qualify them.
 So how do we do that?